oasis-open-projects/documentation/guides/project-website-guidelines.md

 ### Required content

-**About.** “<PROJECT NAME> is an [OASIS Open Project](https://oasis-open-projects.org/)” should be included in the About statement, which may appear on the project’s homepage or a separate page on the primary site.
+**About.** “{PROJECT NAME} is an [OASIS Open Project](https://oasis-open-projects.org/)” should be included in the About statement, which may appear on the project’s homepage or a separate page on the primary site.
 The About statement may also be used on other public pages, such as README files in GitHub.

 **Charter.** Your official OASIS Open Project charter must be published on the project's primary website or, if published on GitHub, a link to the charter must be provided on the primary website.